MoveGB/personal-development/frameworks/engineering/web.md

         criteria:
           - "Uses appropriate design patterns to solve problems"
           - "Identifies obvious deficiencies in the development processes and supports activities to improve them"
-          - "Assists more experienced engineers on the design of larger features"
+          - "Assists more experienced guild members on the design of larger features"
           - "Modifies and improves code outside of the developer abstractions and reasons about the improvements effectively"
           - "Fixes bugs in asynchronous code"
           - "Debugs production issues"
-          - "Explains developer abstractions and how to contribute to them to other engineers"
+          - "Explains developer abstractions and how to contribute to them to other guild members"
           - "Collaborates with designers and user researchers to create prototypes and to evaluate them"
           - "Differentiates between user needs and desires and prioritises accordingly"
         exampleCriteria: